owagner/knx2mqtt/README.md

 Topics
 ------
 A special topic is *prefix/connected*.
-It holds a boolean value which denotes whether the adapter is currently running.
-It's set to false on disconnect using a MQTT will.
+It holds an enum value which denotes whether the adapter is currently running (1) and connected to the KNX bus (2).
+It's set to 0 on disconnect using a MQTT will.

 MQTT Message format
 --------------------
-The message format accepted and generated is a JSON encoded object with the following members:
+The message format generated is a JSON encoded object with the following members:

 * val - the actual value, in numeric format
 * knx_src_addr - when sending message, knx2mqtt fills in the source EIB address of the group write which triggered the message.